hornmich/ili9341-spi-example/README.md

 # ili9341-spi-example

-Example of using [ili9341-spi-driver](https://bitbucket-prod.tcc.etn.com/projects/SID/repos/ili9341-spi-driver/browse) on STM32F429I
+Example of using [ili9341-spi-driver]() on STM32F429I
-discovery kit.
+discovery kit with ILI9341.

 ## Overview